-casts a, which was initialized to E.e2 to a bit<8>, using the specified fixed-width unsigned integer representation for E.e2, 1.
+... casts a (which was initialized with E.e2) to a bit<8>, using the specified fixed-width unsigned integer representation for E.e2, i.e. 1.
 The variable b is then set to the symbolic value E.e2, which corresponds to the fixed-width unsigned integer value 1.

-Because it is always safe to cast from an enum to its underlying fixed-width integer type, implicit casting from an enum to its fixed-width (signed or unsigned) integer type is also supported:
+Because it is always safe to cast from an enum to its underlying fixed-width integer type, implicit casting from an enum to its fixed-width (signed or unsigned) integer type is also supported (see Section 8.10.2):